centos-opstools/opstools-ansible/docs/header.md

 `inventory/structure` file, use of those for more granular service placement is neither tested nor supported at this time.

+You can also run post-install playbook after overcloud deployment to finish server side configuration dependent on the information about the overcloud.
+For that you will need to add undercloud host to the inventory.
+So for example, after deploying overcloud via tripleo-quickstart tool, you should add something like following to the inventory file before running the playbook:

+undercloud_host ansible_user=stack ansible_host=undercloud ansible_ssh_extra_args='-F "/root/.quickstart/ssh.config.ansible"'

 ## Create a configuration file

 Put any necessary configuration into an Ansible variables file (which